sst/guide/_chapters/unit-tests-in-serverless.md

 comments_id: unit-tests-in-serverless/173
 ---

-In the chapter we'll look at how to write unit tests for our serverless app.
+In this chapter we'll look at how to write unit tests for our serverless app.
 Typically you might want to test some of your _business logic_.

 The template we are using comes with a setup to help with that.
 It uses [Vitest](https://vitest.dev){:target="_blank"} for this.